-Daydreaming about your last day on the job is easy.
-Getting there takes work.
+Daydreaming about your post-work life is easy.
+Getting there takes, well, work.

 Right.
-How much depends on what you want your post-work life to look like.
-One rule of thumb is to plan to replace 70% of your pre-retirement salary each year.
-So if you earn $75,000, you’d need around $52,000...times the number of years you’ll be retired.
+How much depends on what you want your retirement to look like.
+One rule of thumb is to plan to replace 70% to 80% of your pre-retirement salary each year.
+So if you earn $75K, you'd need up to $60K...times the number of years you'll be retired.
 (Hint: the avg woman in the US lives to about 81.)

 Once you've got an idea of how much you'll need each year, do the same math as above.

-Don’t panic.
-One survey found that about three quarters of Americans think they won’t have enough money for retirement.
-But the good news is that you don’t have to save it all.
+Don't panic.
+The good news is that you don't have to save it all.
 When you invest, your money has a chance to grow exponentially over time.
 And the earlier you start, the more you can have later.
 (Thanks, compounding.)
 Just try not to touch the money too soon.
-Future You says ‘thanks for keeping your hands to yourself.’
+Future You says 'thanks for keeping your hands to yourself.'

 Setting benchmarks can also help your goal feel more achievable.
 Fidelity breaks it down like this: aim to have one year's worth of salary set aside by age 30.
 Then three times your salary by 40, six times by 50, and eight (or more) times by the day you set your forever OOO message.